Mumbai police launch hunt on group of people raising po-Sharjeel slogans at LGBTQ march

 Imam was arrested by the Delhi Police''s Crime Branch from Jehanabad in a sedition case and he is being questioned by police for his alleged inflammatory speeches in Aligarh and at the Jamia Millia Islamia University.

-Sharjeel, a former IIT-Bombay alumnus, the PhD scholar at the Jawaharlal Nehru University''s Centre for Historical Studies has been booked for sedition and other charges in several states after videos of his alleged inflammatory speeches, made during protests against the Citizenship (Amendment) Act (CAA), were circulated on the social media.
+Sharjeel, a former IIT-Bombay alumnus, the PhD scholar at the Jawaharlal Nehru University's Centre for Historical Studies has been booked for sedition and other charges in several states after videos of his alleged inflammatory speeches, made during protests against the Citizenship (Amendment) Act (CAA), were circulated on the social media.

 Anti-CAA stir: Sharjeel Imam arrested on sedition charges for inflammatory speeches at AMU